Working with HTTP and APIs

 Downloadkeyword can be used to easily download files.

-Http Getkeyword can be used to perform GET requests.
+GETkeyword can be used to perform GET requests that do not require a session.